abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

 > `make.js` generates the Dockerfile files `2048.d` and `gimp.d`.

-The `2048.d` image was already built in the previous chapter; only the `gimp.d` image needs to be built here.
+The `2048.d` image was already built in the previous chapter; only the `gimp.d` image must be built at this stage.

 Review the content of the generated `gimp.d` Dockerfile, then build the GIMP application image using the `docker build` command.